evergreen-ci/evergreen/rest/usage.rst

  extend expirations for hosts which were created by them, unless the user is a super-user

- The expiration date of a host may not be more than 1 week in the future
+ The expiration date of a host may not be more than 1 week in the future.

  A response code of 200 OK indicates that the host's expiration was successfully extended.

+ Attempt to extend the expiration time of a terminated host will result in an error

  All other response codes indicate errors; the response body can be parsed as a rest.APIError